djr111/-Cyclistic---bike-share-project/README.md

 In summary, the business task is to analyze the differences in bike usage patterns between annual members and casual riders and use these insights to design a new marketing strategy aimed at converting casual riders into annual members, with the ultimate goal of maximizing annual memberships for Cyclistic.

 For this case study I will use datasets 2019_Q1 and 2020_Q1 (files archives available to download in this repository ) from public data of LLC "Bikeshare" - [link to all datasets](https://divvy-tripdata.s3.amazonaws.com/index.html).
-The data has been made available by Motivate International Inc. under this[license](https://divvybikes.com/data-license-agreement).
+The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

 Before starting to analyze data, I took a look on data csv files: datasets in these files contains 350,000+ and 450,000+ observations.
 This is quite big dataset and best approach would be using SQL or R/Python.